First Dutch Expedition to the East Indies

 Shooting on the city of Bantam and attack of the prahus.

-Wall painting 'La réception de Cornelis de Houtman a Java and 1595' by Paulides in the Dutch pavilion at the Colonial World Exhibition in Paris, photo KIT.
+Wall painting La réception de Cornelis de Houtman a Java en 1595 by Paulides in the Dutch pavilion at the Colonial World Exhibition in Paris.
+Photo KIT.

-The First Dutch Expedition to the East Indies was an expedition that took place from 1595 to 1597.
-It was instrumental in opening up the Indonesian spice trade to the merchants that eventually formed the Dutch East India Company, and marked the end of the Portuguese Empire's dominance in the region.
+The First Dutch Expedition to the East Indies was an expedition that took place from 1595 to 1597 to the region that is now Indonesia.
+It was instrumental in opening up the East Indies spice trade to the merchants that eventually formed the Dutch East India Company, and marked the end of the Portuguese Empire's dominance in the region.

 Background

 During the 16th century the spice trade was extremely lucrative, but the Portuguese Empire had a stranglehold on the source of the spices, Indonesia.
 For a time, the merchants of the Netherlands were content to accept this and buy all of their spice in Lisbon, Portugal, as they could still make a decent profit by reselling it throughout Europe.
-However, in the 1590s Spain, which was at war with the Netherlands, was in a dynastic union with Portugal, thus making continued trade practically impossible.
+However, in the 1590s, Spain, which was at war with the Netherlands, was in a dynastic union with Portugal, thus making continued trade practically impossible.
 This was intolerable to the Dutch who would have been glad to circumvent the Portuguese monopoly and go straight to Indonesia, but the sailing directions needed in order to reach Indonesia were jealously guarded by the Portuguese.

 However, in 1592 the cartographer Petrus Plancius published a series of charts showing, in exact detail, the route to the Indies.
 Soon after these charts were published, three Amsterdam merchants began meeting in secret, plotting an expedition to Indonesia.
 Their names were Jan Jansz Carel, Hendrick Hudde, and Reynier Pauw.
 One of the first things these men did was to send Pauw's cousin, Cornelis de Houtman, to Lisbon, posing as a merchant.
 His job was to confirm Plancius' charts and see if he could find any more information on the East Indies.
 Then, in September 1592, Jan Huyghen van Linschoten returned from an extended stay in Goa, India, and soon after, in collaboration with noted traveller Bernardus Paludanus, he published an account of his journeys that included a large amount of information on the East Indies that confirmed all of Plancius' charts and added more besides.
 In early 1594, de Houtman returned from Lisbon.